rimaessaidi-esp/Washapp-Final/README.md

 ## Installation

-1. Clone the project repository to your local machine: git clone https://github.com/your-username/Washapp.git
+1. Clone the project repository to your local machine (exp: htdocs for XAMPP): git clone https://github.com/your-username/Washapp.git

 or use a GitHub Client.

+2. Create the database schema using the following SQL statements:
+-- Schema for the "user" table
+CREATE TABLE user (
+  id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(100) NOT NULL, email VARCHAR(100) NOT NULL, password VARCHAR(100) NOT NULL, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+-- Schema for the "appointment" table
+CREATE TABLE appointment (
+  id INT AUTO_INCREMENT PRIMARY KEY, user_id INT NOT NULL, appointment_date DATE NOT NULL, appointment_time TIME NOT NULL, description TEXT, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, FOREIGN KEY (user_id) REFERENCES users(id)
+);

-2. Navigate to the project's root directory.
+3. Navigate to the project's root directory.

-3. Install the project dependencies using the following command: npm install
+4. Install the project dependencies using the following command: npm install

 ## Running the Project